Types of Qui Tam Cases

 TYPES OF QUI TAM CASES PURSUED UNDER THE FALSE CLAIMS ACT

-Since the revitalization of the False Claims Act (”FCA”) by the 1986 Amendments, the government has aggressively pursued civil, criminal, and administrative actions against those who swindle money from the federal treasury.
-Since there is no shortage of corrupt contractors, the government and relators have been busy.
-The Department of Justice reported, in fiscal year 2014, that FCA recoveries were the highest in years, totaling nearly $6 billion.
+Since the revitalization of the False Claims Act (”FCA”) by the 1986 Amendments, the government has aggressively pursued civil, criminal, and administrative actions against those who swindle money from the federal treasury through kickbacks, fraudulent claims, or off-label marketing, just to name a few.
+Since there is no shortage of corrupt contractors, the U.S. government, Qui Tam lawyers and relators, the private citizens who bring action on behalf of the government, have been aggressively pursuing Qui Tam claims.
+The Department of Justice reported, in fiscal year 2014, that False Claims Act FCA recoveries were the highest in years, totaling nearly $6 billion.
+Since its inception during the Civil War and its signing into law by President Abraham Lincoln on March 2nd, 1863, FCA has been integral in recovering for the U.S. taxpayer and the Federal government from unscrupulous individuals and entities.
+The Department of Justice believes the False Claims Act has been the single most successful anti-fraud act ever signed into law.

-Although the majority of these recoveries were in the area of healthcare fraud, significant recoveries were also made in other areas.
-Most often, qui tam cases involve healthcare and defense contractors, but some also relate to financial services, environmental regulation, oil, gas and mining, and scientific research.
+Although the majority of these recoveries from a Qui Tam lawsuit were in the area of healthcare fraud, significant recoveries were also made in other areas.
+Most often, qui tam cases involve healthcare (Medicaid, Medicare) and defense contractors, but some also relate to financial services, environmental regulation, oil, gas and mining, and scientific research.
+Some common types of whistleblower cases and types of fraud are listed here: Clink the links to learn more and watch the video.

 For more information and case citations, please see “Federal False Claims Act and Qui Tam Litigation,” published by Law Journal Press (2010).